tbrown/adventures/stories/1918-05-01-jenny-skunk.md

 that some day, some day very soon, those eggs will become babies.
-There are a few feathered folks, I am sorry to say, who "love" their own eggs, but "like" the eggs of other people — like them just as Jenny Skunk and Unc' Billy Possum do, to eat.
+There are a few feathered folks, I am sorry to say, who "love" their own eggs, but "like" the eggs of other people — like them just as Jenny Skunk and Uncle Billy Possum do, to eat.
 Blacky the Crow is one and his cousin, Sammy Jay, is another.

 So in the springtime there is always a great deal of matching of wits